 Design thinking is a methodology that develops creative solutions for human-centered problems.
 It is increasingly becoming popular and in demand in curriculum of leading universities.
 Here is a wonderful The New Yorker article that exemplifies the importance of design thinking in the curricular activities at Stanford University, where Tracy teaches as a faculty member at the Hasso Plattner Institute of Design (also known as the d.school).

 Tracy and Stanford’s d.school also inspired me to start a new class in supply chain management: Creatively growing your business using design thinking principles.
+I got my training from Dr. Jeanne Liedtka of the Darden School of Business at the University of Virginia.
 In this course, we help start-ups and small firms design their supply chains in a way to stimulate growth.
 The course is offered at the Student Sandbox of Syracuse University’s incubator called The Tech Garden.